 BEIRUT TEMPORARY LANDSCAPES

-Our design proposal seeks to mitigate the profound issue of displacement that has impacted the majority of the Lebanese population, particularly in Beirut's southern District: Dahye, as a result of the Lebanese-Israeli conflict.
+Our design proposal seeks to mitigate the brutal displacement that has deeply impacted the majority of the Lebanese population, particularly in Beirut's southern District: Dahye, as a result of the Lebanese Israeli conflict.

 “How can a space metamoprh into a refuge landscape, while conserving the right to revert back to its original state”